warp-contracts/warp/docs/CONTRACT_METHODS.md

 async function viewStateForTx<Input, View>(input: Input, transaction: InteractionTx): Promise<InteractionResult<State, View>>
 ```

 A version of the viewState method to be used from within the contract's source code.
 The transaction passed as an argument is the currently processed interaction transaction.
-The "caller" will be se to the owner of the interaction transaction, that requires to call this method.
+The "caller" will be set to the owner of the interaction transaction, that requires to call this method.

 💡 Note! calling "interactRead" from withing contract's source code was not previously possible - this is a new feature.